filip-minx/ZMesh/README.md

 ### Usage

 The preferred entry point for native integrations is the message box workflow that mirrors the .NET implementation.
-Payloads are plain strings, so applications can encode data however they choose.
+Payloads are plain strings, while the library handles JSON serialization of the message envelopes exchanged with the router.
 The snippet below demonstrates issuing a request through the `zmesh::ZMesh` router and handling the string answer:

 ```cpp
 #include <zmesh/request_options.hpp>